 The Window of Tolerance: The Full Picture

 We all experience moments where we feel challenged to keep our cool.
 Unexpected situations have the potential to take you out of your comfort zone.
 Certain people or places can make you feel uneasy, even if you’re not sure why.
 Your ability to handle these ups and downs while maintaining a sense of control and relative calm is called your window of tolerance.
 The “window of tolerance” is a term coined by Dr. Dan Siegel, a clinical professor of psychiatry at the UCLA School of Medicine and the founding co-director of the Mindful Awareness Research Center at UCLA.
-The term “window of tolerance” refers to a person’s ability to adapt to changing circumstances and emotions while remaining balanced, calm, and alert, which can change depending on experiences of chronic/traumatic stress, adverse childhood experiences, and unmet attachment needs.
+The term “window of tolerance” refers to a person’s ability to adapt to changing circumstances and emotions while remaining balanced, calm, and alert.
+This ability can can change depending on experiences of chronic/traumatic stress, adverse childhood experiences, and unmet attachment needs.
+It can even change from day to day or situation to situation.
 A powerful tool for awareness and healing, the window of tolerance model is applicable to a wide array of people and experiences, and transfers well across philosophical lines from clinical psychology to polyvagal theory and yogic Samkhya philosophy.

 Dysregulation 😟

 As a person drifts away from their calm, alert, resilient state, they go into a state of dysregulation.
 This can be a feeling of agitation, irritation, anxiety, feeling revved up, or angry.
 On the other hand, dysregulation can also feel like you’re beginning to shut down, feeling a little spacey or sluggish.
-In dysregulation, a person’s nervous system has not been fully activated yet, but they’re on their way.
+In dysregulation, a person’s nervous system has not been fully activated yet and they’re still in control.
 Dysregulation is a middle-zone between alert calmness and loss of control.
 Occasionally people find that they are chronically dysregulated and that they’ve actually been living outside of their window of tolerance for quite a long time.
 This can mean they’ve been staying in a state of heightened reactivity, a state of being shut down, or alternating between the two.
-When this happens, it’s common and understandable for people to seek to regulate their systems with coping mechanisms that end up causing more harm, such as substance misuse, thrill seeking, codependent relationships, etc.
+When this happens, it’s common and understandable for people to seek to feel okay with coping mechanisms that end up causing more harm, such as substance misuse, thrill seeking, codependent relationships, etc.

 Hyper- and Hypo- Arousal 🤯